What is a high-altitude balloon?

 Can I launch my own high-altitude balloon?

 Sure, there are lots of regular folks across the country that have become involved with high-altitude ballooning.
-If you are a minor, we strongly recommended that you have some adults around to help you out.
 There is obviously a cost involved, mainly for the balloon (~$100) and helium ($150-500, depending on how many cylinders you get and where you get them from).
-You will probably also want some sort of GPS tracking device (cannot be your cell phone).
+You will probably also want some sort of GPS tracking device (it cannot be your cell phone).
 The SPOT GPS units that we use as backups could potentially be used as your primary tracker.
 The newer version of these costs ~$150 and requires a monthly subscription for satellite access (~$20/mo).
 Folks that are more technologically savvy could build their own tracking device if they are so inclined.
 A decent resource for anyone interested in getting into high-altitude ballooning can be found here.

 Is Wyoming a good place to launch balloons?